New Year's Revolution (2007): Storylines

 Seven professional wrestling matches were featured on the event's card, which were planned with predetermined outcomes by WWE's script writers.
 The buildup to these matches and scenarios that took place before, during and after the event were also planned by WWE's script writers.
 The event featured wrestlers and other talent from WWE's Raw brand, a storyline expansion in which WWE assigned its employees.
 Wrestlers portrayed either a villain or fan favorite gimmick, an on-screen character, for the entertainment of the audience.

 The main rivalry heading into New Year's Revolution was between John Cena and Umaga over the WWE Championship.
-The rivalry all began on the November 6 episode of Raw, one of WWE's main television programs, when Cena interfered in Umaga's match while accepting a challenge to a match by Kevin Federline.
-One week later, Jonathan Coachman, an on-screen authority figure of Raw, a portrayed match maker and rules enforcer, announced that a match between Cena and Umaga would take place, which ended in a no-contest due to interference.
+The rivalry began on the November 6 episode of Raw, when Cena interfered in Umaga's match while accepting a challenge to a match by Kevin Federline.
+One week later, Jonathan Coachman, executive assistant of Raw, announced that a match between Cena and Umaga would take place, which ended in a no-contest due to interference.
 Three weeks later on the November 27 edition of Raw, Umaga (through Armando Alejandro Estrada) issued a challenge to Cena for the WWE Championship, which Cena accepted.
 The following week, Cena was assaulted by Umaga after his match, and both were confronted by security.
 Afterwards, neither of them could touch each other outside of a match until New Year's Revolution.
-On the December 18 edition of Raw, Cena, along with D-Generation X, (Triple H and Shawn Michaels) faced off against Umaga and Rated-RKO (Edge and Randy Orton).
+On the December 18 edition of Raw, Cena, along with D-Generation X (DX), (Triple H and Shawn Michaels) faced off against Umaga and Rated-RKO (Edge and Randy Orton).
 The match ended in a no-contest after Cena and Umaga started brawling to the backstage area.
 Two weeks later on the January 1 edition of Raw, Cena faced off against Federline in a No Disqualification match, a match where there is no rules and the only way to win is by pinfall or submission.
 During the match, Umaga came to the ring and hit Cena with the WWE championship belt, which allowed Federline to pin Cena for the win.
 This led to a 4-on-1 handicap match later that night between Johnny Nitro, Johnathan Coachman, Umaga, and Estrada and Cena, where Cena attacked Umaga with a folding chair, causing the disqualification.